zkopru-network/blind-find/specs/blind_find_v1.md

 ### Blind Find v1.5

-In v1, a user can only search for the users who has joined the same hub as the hub it performs `search`.
+In Blind Find v1, if users search for others through a hub, then they can only find the users who have joined the hub.
 In other words, users are not able to search for others across hubs.
 In v1.5, we will support cross-hubs searches by connecting hubs with each other and supporting message proxying.

 ![](assets/blind_find_v1.5.png)